-Enchilada Rice is a quick and easy recipe featuring colorful veggies, black beans, rice, enchilada sauce and flavorful spices for a delicious vegan lunch, dinner or make ahead meal!
+Enchilada Rice is a quick and easy recipe featuring colorful veggies, black beans, rice, enchilada sauce, and Mexican spices for a delicious vegan lunch, dinner, or make-ahead meal!
 Includes Instant Pot and stovetop methods.

 With the 20 lb. bag of white rice I have on hand, due to the quarantine, I’m trying to find ways to put it to good use.